alexdevero/alex-devero-blog/blog-archives/archive-18/14-01-19--getting-started-with-ruby-the-easy-way-pt1.md

 puts x # Outputs: 24
 ```

-## Epilogue: Getting started with Ruby – The Easy Way Pt1
+## Epilogue: Getting Started With Ruby the Easy Way Pt1

 Congratulations!
 You've just finished the first part of this mini series about learning Ruby!
 You've learned a lot of things about Ruby itself and some of its core concepts.
 I hope you enjoyed it.
 In a recap, you've learned about how to use console, comments, variables and strings.
 And, you've also learned how to perform mathematical operations in Ruby.